How to - Seeds

 Buy vs. DIY: Starting seeds

-Gardening experts weigh in on whether you should you spend the money on seed-starting products and kits, or make your own
+Gardening experts weigh in on whether you should spend the money on seed-starting products and kits, or make your own.

 Annuals, perennials, vegetables, herbs.
 Whatever you fancy, it can be grown from seed.
 However, some plants are easier than others and having the right tools can make a big difference.